 Understanding Policy Priorities for the 21st Century

-Drawing on an international network of economists and leading medical researchers, including the DFG-funded excellence cluster "Inflammation at Interfaces," we identify salient examples of underinvestment in health that characterize the global health economy and propose solutions, such as improved international coordination in the provision of health-related global public goods and more efficient exploitation of increasing returns to scale in the diffusion and adoption of medical technology, including new medical knowledge generally.
+Drawing on an international network of economists and leading medical researchers, including the DFG-funded excellence clusters "Inflammation at Interfaces" and „Precision Medicine,“ we identify salient examples of underinvestment in health that characterize the global health economy and propose solutions, such as improved international coordination in the provision of health-related global public goods and more efficient exploitation of increasing returns to scale in the diffusion and adoption of medical technology, including new medical knowledge generally.
 These solutions are meant to help implement incentives in the generation and utilization of medical technology that are optimal from a global perspective, taking into account local preferences and values that influence the practice of medical decision making.

 Healthcare technologies, such as new drugs and medical devices, are often developed, produced, disseminated and adopted under strongly increasing returns to scale.
 As globalization increases the scale, it tends to boost innovators’ incentives and can help make more of these technologies accessible to increasing numbers of patients worldwide.
 Yet many countries still pursue national health policies that aim to limit healthcare spending without proper consideration of the true value of gains in longevity and quality of life that new healthcare technologies can afford.
 Such policies may include arbitrary price controls or explicit access restrictions.